SAP-samples/teched2025-AI167/README.md

 # AI167 - Ground your AI in business context: A hands-on with document grounding

+> ⚠️ **Work in Progress**
+>
+> This documentation is still under development.
+Content, instructions, and examples may change.
+Please check back for updates.
+>
+> 🟨 **Note:** Please keep remain the **private** until the content is finalized.

 ## Description

 This repository contains the material for the SAP TechEd 2025 session called AI167 - Ground your AI in business context: A hands-on with document grounding.

 ## Overview

-In this hands-on session, learn how to drive your custom AI use cases using document grounding capabilities in the generative AI hub.
+In this hands-on session, will learn how to drive your custom AI use cases using document grounding capabilities in the generative AI hub.
 You can build and test a grounded AI scenario with your custom data using new features like multimodal input and contextualization.

 ## Requirements